PrincetonUniversity/gpu_programming_intro/08_advanced_and_other/README.md

 ## OpenCL/SYCL

 NVIDIA is a private company.
-If you chose to do organize your GPU hardware and software around CUDA then you are locked in to a single vendor.
-An alternative to NVIDIA CUDA is the Open Computing Langauage or [OpenCL](https://www.khronos.org/opencl/).
+If you chose to organize your GPU software and hardware around CUDA then you are locked in to a single vendor.
+A non-proprietary alternative to NVIDIA CUDA is the Open Computing Language or [OpenCL](https://www.khronos.org/opencl/).

 ## OpenMP 4.5+